 |Press.
 1||Kinsta 1||Press.
 2||Kinsta 2||Press.
 3||Kinsta 3|

 |Storage||5 GB||10 GB||10 GB||20 GB||20 GB||30 GB|

 As you can see, Pressidium’s plans let you host more sites than Kinsta’s plans, but all of the other resources are lower for the same money.
 For example, to support 100,000 visitors, you’re paying 50% more to Pressidium vs Kinsta.

-One nice thing about Pressidium, though, is that they don’t charge overage fees if you exceed your limits, which all the other managed WordPress hosts do.
+One nice thing about Pressidium, though, is that they don’t charge overage fees if you exceed your limits, which all of the other managed WordPress hosts do.
 They also don’t limit your site — it just keeps running like normal.
-However, if you’re regularly exceeding your traffic limits, they will ask you to upgrade to the next tier.
+However, if you’re regularly exceeding your traffic limits, they’ll ask you to upgrade to the next tier.
 Still, this is very generous for one-time traffic spikes (e.g. going viral).

 - You need at least the Professional plan to use WordPress multisite.